Yale-BIM/f21-assignments/assignment-5/README.md

     The feature normalization parameters can be saved to disk in whatever format you like, so long as they are all saved into a single file.

-    Once you have trained your model, upload your saved files to Google Drive and make them accessible to anybody with the link.
+    Once you have trained your model, upload your saved files to Google Drive and make them accessible to "Anyone with the link".
 Then, add this link to the top of the `assignment-5/shutter_behavior_cloning/scripts/train_utils.py` file and test that they can be automatically downloaded using the `download_model_files()` function inside that same Python file.